Jamaica Blue Mountain – Coffee Jewel from the Heart of the Caribbean

 Only One Original

-Like with civet coffee, the Jamaicans also protect their wealth.
-Jamaican Blue Mountain Coffee is a worldwide trademark, approved coffee can only be labeled by the Coffee Industry Board.
-In order for coffee to pass approval, it must grow at an altitude of over 1,800 meters in the parishes of Portland, St. Andrew, St. Mary and St. Thomas, in an area of roughly 6,000 hectares, where coffee is harvested from over 25,000 small growers.
+Just like with Civet Coffee, the Jamaican Blue Mountain label is the only one if the world.
+Jamaican Blue Mountain Coffee is an Internationally Protected Trademark, labeled and approved only by the Coffee Industry Board.
+In order for coffee to pass approval, it must be grown at an altitude of over 1,800 meters (6000 ft) in the parishes of Portland, St. Andrew, St. Mary and St. Thomas, in an area of roughly 6,000 hectares, where coffee is harvested by over 25,000 small growers.

-Each barrel intended for export must pass a thorough and time-consuming control.
-This ensures that all coffee that leaves the island is of the highest quality.
+Each barrel intended for export must pass through exhaustive control to ensure that all coffee that leaves the island is of the highest quality.